Skip to main content

 Can I receive training hours for the training sessions I deliver?

 Delivering a training session is viewed differently from attending a training session.
-For this reason, trainers cannot receive child care training hours for the training they deliver, and cannot count hours spent providing training toward his/her annual training hours required by Child Care Licensing.
+For this reason, trainers cannot receive child care training hours for the training they deliver, and cannot count hours spent providing training toward their annual training hours required by Child Care Licensing.
 Trainers should not sign in on the attendance sheet (which creates an inaccurate attendance count), nor should they issue a Certificate of Completion to themselves for the training (i.e., a person cannot be a trainer and an attendee at the same training).

 What is the difference between in-person, online and virtual training and which format can I deliver?